outaagunga/documentation/guide_forex_trading.md

 * Open **TradingView** or your broker’s charting tool.
 * Review higher timeframes (Daily → 4H → 1H) to find market direction.
+* Identify major Supply and Demand zones and the last swing point.

 **AI Prompt Example:**

 > “Based on current price trends for EUR/USD and GBP/JPY, summarize the overall market bias (bullish, bearish, or ranging).”
+Or
+> Based on current price action on the 4H chart for GBP/USD, is the structure currently exhibiting higher highs/higher lows or lower highs/lower lows?
+State the current key support and resistance levels

 ✅ *AI Output helps you focus only on pairs with clear direction.*